bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 export DOCKER_MACHINE_NAME="default"
 ```

-You run <code>eval "$(docker-machine env default)"</code> in your terminal before using docker (I use an alias for different machines).
+You run <code>eval "$(docker-machine env default)"</code> in your terminal before using docker.
 If you run fish terminal (or a more esoteric one), you might need to [pass something special to the --shell option of env](https://docs.docker.com/machine/reference/env/).

 ### Putting it together

 <p class='follow-prompt'>If you're following along with the code, please run <code>git checkout step3</code>.</p>

-Instead of pushing up manually, we're going to go right to automating our build process to make this is quicker down the road.
+Instead of pushing our image up to a repository manually, we're going to go right to automating our build process to make this quicker down the road.

 The <code>resources/dev-scripts/build-service.sh</code> script automatically checks that we're logged in to docker hub, makes sure the right docker machine is running and available, creates our image, and pushes it up to our repository for us.
 If you're following along and have your own repository, use the environment variable <code>DOCKER_REPOSITORY</code> to avoid having to copy paste your repository all over the place.

-The key part of the build processes is building our actual project - compiling, bundling, minifying, or whatever "building" means for your project.
+The key part of the build process is building our actual project - compiling, bundling, minifying, or whatever "building" means for your project.
 The end result should be a set of artifacts, which we then just copy into our image.

 ## Testing our Image